Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 12.  **Consolidated Storage**: Ability to store multi-dimensional arrays together with its coordinates and attributes, making it suitable for complex datasets.

 ### Catalog Information
-The catalog information includes information related to a event or located trigger.
+The catalog information includes information related to an event or trigger or a series of events.
+We recommend following the naming convention and hierarchy defined in the QuakeML standard